Hrishikesh Kanitkar

 He is a left-handed batsman and a right-arm offbreak bowler.
-When he retired in 2015, he was one of only three batsmen to have scored 8000-plus runs in the Ranji Trophy and also the only captain in the Ranji Trophy's history to lift the Elite and Plate league titles.
+When he retired in 2015, he was one of only three batsmen to have scored over 8000 runs in the Ranji Trophy and also the only captain in the Ranji Trophy history to lift both the Elite and Plate league titles.

 Domestic career

 He made his first-class debut against the Sanjay Manjrekar led Mumbai cricket team at Indira Gandhi Stadium, Solapur, which was drawn in the 1994–95 Ranji Trophy.

 He scored prolifically for the Maharashtra cricket team in the Ranji Trophy and brought himself into contention for national selection.
 Although off the international scene for quite some time, Kanitkar joined the Brentwood Cricket Club in Essex for the 2006 season.
-During this season he enjoyed the English conditions, scoring over 1000 runs throughout the season with an average of 76.
+During this season he enjoyed the English conditions, scoring over 1000 runs in the season with an average of 76.
+His highest score of 290* was against Bihar in the 2002-03 Ranji season in Tata Digwadih Stadium, where Indian would-be captain MS Dhoni was the wicket-keeper.

 Kanitkar played for the Rajasthan Ranji team as a senior player.
-In 2010-11 Ranji Trophy season, he captained the Rajasthan Team in the Ranji Trophy and led them to their maiden Ranji Trophy triumph after defeating Baroda in the finals.
+In the 2010-11 Ranji Trophy season, he captained the Rajasthan team and led them to their maiden Ranji Trophy triumph after defeating Baroda in the finals.

 In December 2012, he became the 27th cricketer to play 100 Ranji Trophy matches.

 In July 2015 Kanitkar announced his retirement from cricket.

 International career

-He is best remembered for hitting a four when India required 3 runs to win from 2 balls in the Silver Jubilee Independence Cup final at Dhaka, against Pakistan cricket team in fading light, to complete the Indian victory.
-He played only a few ODIs and scored only one half-century in the format (which came in his third ODI innings against the Australia cricket team in Kochi).
+He is best remembered for hitting a four when India required 3 runs to win from 2 balls in the Silver Jubilee Independence Cup final at Dhaka, against Pakistan.
+He played only a few ODIs and scored only one half-century in the format (which came in his third ODI innings against the Australia in Kochi).

 He only had a brief international test career in which he played in two tests in 1999/00 both against Australian cricket team at Melbourne and Sydney.
-He scored 11 and 45 in a Boxing Day Test at Melbourne Cricket Ground as the Indian cricket team lost by 180 runs.
-In his second Test, Kanitkar scored 10 and 8 as India was defeated by an innings and 141 runs and Kanitkar never played Test match again.
+He scored 11 and 45 in a Boxing Day Test at Melbourne Cricket Ground as the India lost by 180 runs.
+In his second Test, Kanitkar scored 10 and 8 as India was defeated by an innings and 141 runs and Kanitkar was never selected in the Test team again.